Rakeela/dragora-notes/2021-4-18-Eighty-Seventh.md

 I'm attributing this to Kettikita, because even though I can readily conceive of testable hypotheses from this concept, it's off the edge of the map that I want to explore.

 ---
+A lot of fantasies skip to the objective without thinking of the 'how'.
+Writing a story from an objective then involves a lot of thinking back from the objective to reconstruct the method.

+---
 Back to [[day-post-archive]]